WELCOME TO Varley park

 Walking to Moulsecoomb will take around 35 minutes or 10-15 minutes to cycle.
 When walking to Falmer you can use the footpath through Coldean Woods to the Lewes Road, accessible from the Varley Park site.
 You’ll need your unicard to access the gate and please be aware it is locked at 10pm.
 This path is a public footpath and not lit, so we don’t recommend using it at night.

-Cycling is a great option for travel to our campuses and within the city, with facilities at all sites and a network of cycle lanes throughout the city.
+Cycling is a great option for travel to our campuses and within the city, with facilities at all sites and a network of cycle lanes throughout the city and Beryl Bikes available on all campuses.

 If you’re thinking of bringing your own bike to university, or buying one when you’re here, there are cycle stands and cages across Varley Park including two large undercover areas.
 All our campuses have bicycle parking, bike pumps and cycle repair kits free to use, and lockers available on some campuses.
 Check out where all the facilities on our online map.